 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 f.
-Who will see your data: Your data will only be seen and used by employees of Norman Hay plc and its Group Companies.
+Who will see your data: Your data will only be seen and used by employees of Quaker Houghton and its Group Companies.
 We operate a role-based access policy for personal data.
 What this means, is that an employee will only have access to personal data, if they need that access to do their job.
 We do not share the personal data of prospects or customers with any third parties.

 How we use your information